News & Updates News,Tools of Change AI as a Creative Tool Sparks Human-Centered Innovation

 AI can help us archaeologists to filter out what we are interested in.
 It can also be a tool that helps, for example, game developers to use archaeology as an environment.
 Lund is both tradition and innovation, and we are a good place to showcase new opportunities and perspectives.

-“This shows that AI, when used as a creative tool, can really drive human-centred innovation”, says Birgitta Persson.
+“This shows that AI, when used as a creative tool, can really drive human-centered innovation”, says Birgitta Persson.

 “We have talked about creating the platform IUAI, which stands for Intelligent Use of AI but also for I as in I and U as in you”, says Despina Christoforidou, Industrial Design, Lund University.